chappy84/google-analytics-server-side/README.md

 supported PHP minor versions 5.3, 5.4, 5.5 and 5.6.
 This is done by default on the latest bug fix point release of that minor point version to ensure it works.

-Provisional [HHVM][24] support is provided as-well however this is not guaranteed.
+Provisional PHP 7 & [HHVM][24] support are provided as-well however these are not guaranteed.

-The test suite requires [composer][7] for it's dependencies.
+The test suite requires [composer][7] for it's development dependencies.
 Please see the instructions [here][20] on how to install it.
-After which you can install all the required dependencies using the `--dev` [cli argument][21].
+After which you can [install][21] all the required dev dependencies using `composer install`.

 [20]: https://getcomposer.org/doc/00-intro.md#downloading-the-composer-executable
 [21]: https://getcomposer.org/doc/03-cli.md#install